NCAR/xdev-bot/README.md

-# IOWA Analytics Bot
+# Xdev Bot

-This is a GitHub bot for IOWA Analytics Team.
-It will run on Heroku and uses the [@iowa-analytics-bot](https://github.com/iowa-analytics-bot) GitHub user.
+This is a GitHub bot for Xdev Team.
+It will run on Heroku and uses the [@xdev-bot](https://github.com/xdev-bot) GitHub user.